marcelofbarreto/GPSDyno/README.md

 # GPSDyno

-Portable dynamometer based on GPS dara and weight.
+Portable dynamometer based on GPS data and weight.

 Measure the power output of a car or any moving vehicle from weight and GPS data from your iOS device.